LELEC210X/LELEC210X/contrib/README.md

 > The utility is for the moment, only a GUI based application, and does not have the sufficient capabilities to run only in the console.
 If you do need such an application, please refer to [Section 1.2 of the Manual](./UART_READER.md#section-12---launching-the-old-utility) on how to use the old version of the uart-reader application.
 With reduced functionality.

 > [!WARNING]
-> By default, while using the uart-reader, a [uart_logs.log](./src/contrib/uart_reader/uart_logs.log) file will be created, and will grow as you get packets.
-This file is local, but has no limit in size !
-So don't forget to clear it out sometimes, before it reaches problematic sizes.
-This file is in `<root>/contrib/src/contrib/uart_reader/uart_logs.log`.
+> By default, while using the uart-reader, a [uart_logs.log](./src/contrib/uart_reader/uart_logs.log) file will be created, and will grow as you get packets and serial data.
+This file is local and alternates between 2 files, as it fills up, it will switch files when it reaches 5MB.
+This file is at `<root>/contrib/src/contrib/uart_reader/uart_logs.log`.

 ### Optional Flags